simp/pupmod-simp-simplib/REFERENCE.md

 * [`simp_version`](#simp_version): Return the version of SIMP that this server is running
 * [`simplib::assert_metadata`](#simplibassert_metadata): Fails a compile if the client system is not compatible with the module's `metadata.json`
 * [`simplib::assert_optional_dependency`](#simplibassert_optional_dependency): Fails a compile if the system does not contain a correct version of the required module in the current environment.
 Provides a message about
+* [`simplib::bracketize`](#simplibbracketize): Add brackets to strings of IPv6 addresses and `Arrays` of IPv6 addresses based on the rules for bracketing IPv6 addresses.
+Ignores anything
 * [`simplib::deprecation`](#simplibdeprecation): Function to print deprecation warnings, logging a warning once for a given key.
 Messages can be enabled if the SIMPLIB_LOG_DEPRECATIONS envi
 * [`simplib::dlookup`](#simplibdlookup): A function for performing lookups targeted at ease of use with defined types.
 Quite often you need to override something in an existing defi
 * [`simplib::filtered`](#simplibfiltered): Hiera v5 backend that takes a list of allowed hiera key names, and only returns results from the underlying backend function that match those